More case studies with European sections

 The structure of the workshops is of the column-beam type, combined with lightweight facades, glazed on the northern face and steel panels on the southern face, and a concrete wall along the main circulation.
 The steel roof structure consists of inclined lattice trusses with a 42-metre span and 4 metres in height.
 Each truss node supports a dual-curvature purlin with a 9-metre span.
 In an intentionally industrial approach, the entire structure is left visible.
 The uniformly light-filled ambience is similar to that of artists’ studios.

-The high school’s principal circulation, it is also a key component of the project.
+The high school’s principal circulation is also a key component of the project.
 It comprises three storeys to serve the workshops on one side and the classrooms on the other.

 The glass roof that covers its entire length is equipped with 2000 m² of photovoltaic panels, which will produce the equivalent of the high school’s annual electricity consumption.
 It is supported by a series of steel half-portals with a span of 8.20 metres, made from IPE 600 beams with rectangular web cut-outs in order to lighten this structure both physically and visually.